 1. RadEye GF-10 Simulator: Simulate the effects of ionising radiation.

 The RadEye GF-10 Simulator offers the identical look, feel and response as the actual ThermoFisher detector, but with the advantage of responding to a completely safe electromagnetic source.

-Powerful signal processing ensures that readings can be easily and accurately repeated each time a trainee revisits the same scenario location.
+Powerful proprietary signal processing ensures that readings can be easily and accurately repeated each time a trainee revisits the same scenario location.